arielf/learning-to-learn/README.md

 ## A trivial classifier

-Let's start with the simplest classifier.
+Let's start with the simplest problem: 2 diagonally opposite clusters.

 The challenge is to design a learner that will separate the orange vs. blue clusters in an optimal way.

-With the right input-features and parameter choices we get a perfect classifier very quickly.
+With the right input-features & parameter choices we get a perfect classifier very quickly.

 ![Trivial Classifier Solution](images/001-simplest-classifier.png)

-Since the two sets of points are clearly and directly linearly-separable in the original space.
+The two clusters are clearly and directly linearly-separable in the original input space.

 Note that:

   - There's no need to transform any original feature
   - Less is more: two input features (`x1`, `x2`) are sufficient
   - No need to add any hidden layer: the input and output layers can be directly connected
   - We can learn fast, using a high learning rate without fear of early overfitting
-  - Test loss is lower than train loss; this is rare and indicates that our model is not too complex nor too simple and has great generalization power.
-  - The boundary between the clusters is smooth, clear:
-   - It lies half-way between the sets
-   - Its orientation (from corner to corner) is nearly perfect.

 ## How can we tell we have a good/great model?

+  - Both learning curves (train & test) drop sharply and quickly towards near zero
+  - We see no upward-spikes in the learning curves
+  - Final test loss is lower than train loss; this is very unusual/rare.
+It indicates that our model is not too complex nor too simple and has great generalization power.
+  - The boundary between the orange and blue clusters is smooth & clear:
+   - It lies half-way between the closest points in the two sets (the support vectors)
+   - Its orientation (from corner to corner) is nearly perfect and perpendicular to the line between the closest-points _and_ the cluster centroids.

 ### Final test and test error